publishing android india

 Review Timeline

 After you submit to production, Google reviews the app.
 For most apps the review runs a few hours to 7 days.
-New developer accounts and apps in sensitive categories (health, finance, anything aimed at children) take longer because they get extra scrutiny.
+New developer accounts and apps in sensitive categories take longer because they get extra scrutiny, which in practice means anything financial, anything medical, and anything aimed at children.
+Both of the first two carry regulatory requirements beyond the store’s own, covered in our fintech and healthcare guides.

 Updates to an already-published app move much faster, often within a few hours.
 If your app gets rejected, Google tells you why, you fix the issue, and you resubmit.
 You don’t lose your $25 fee, and there’s no penalty for resubmitting.